dokind/dokind/README.md

 ✨ Have a super day ✨
 - 🌱 I’m currently working on  Flutter,NESTjs
-- 📫 How to reach me: namsrai.khatanbaatar@gmail.com
+- 📫 How to reach me: ig: namsrai__